n-zhou/COMP3308_ASST2/README.md

 ### CSV-WEKA FRIENDLY

 This directory contains various .csv that have headers and possibly .arff files.
-This makes the ready to be open by WEKA for data processing.
+This makes them ready to be open by WEKA for data processing.